-Our juris doctor program is rooted in practice-oriented instruction, featuring courses taught by renowned faculty - many of whom have extensive practice experience - as well as five live-client clinics and a farreaching legal residency (externship) program that provide substantive real-world, hands-on experience.
-Qualified students can also take part in the Daniel Webster Scholar program, the only program in the country allowing students to graduate client-ready without the need to take the traditional two-day bar exam.
+Our juris doctor program is rooted in practice-oriented instruction, featuring courses taught by renowned faculty - many of whom have extensive practice experience - as well as live-client clinics and a farreaching legal residency (externship) program that provide substantive real-world, hands-on experience.
+Qualified students can also take part in the Daniel Webster Scholar program, the first and only-in-the-nation competency-based bar-alternative program.
+DWS students hone their skills in both simulated and real settings (counseling clients, working with practicing lawyers, taking depositions, appearing before judges, and mediating), while creating portfolios of written and oral work for bar examiners to assess every semester.
+Successful DWS scholars are sworn into the New Hampshire Bar the day before graduation, allowing them to practice immediately upon graduation.